jessica1020nini-web/ai-receipt-structuring-system/README.md

 # AI Receipt Data Structuring System

+A web-based demo system that simulates Azure Document Intelligence to structure receipt data and store it in SQLite.

 ## 📌 Project Overview
 This project simulates an Azure Document Intelligence workflow.
 It converts unstructured receipt data (image-based receipt) into structured JSON format.